jasper07/cap-sflight-devops/README-advanced-pipeline.md

 ### Lint
 The lint settings are as provided in the CAP-SFLIGHT sample

-I see a lot of code in the wild that doesnt use linting, a bit of a pet hate, when i do a code review the first thing i normally do is check the lint results, often if the lint hasnt been run it will return 1000s of issues, most of them very easy to fix warnings, once you remove you are left with just errors.
+I see a lot of code in the wild that doesn't use linting, a bit of a pet hate, when I do a code review the first thing I normally do is check the lint results, often if the lint hasn't been run it will return 1000s of issues, most of them very easy to fix warnings, once you remove you are left with just errors.
 Code that isnt linting is often very hard to reason with, that is hard to follow and find issues, this creates a lot of unnecessary complexity, often it is either the developer is unfamiliar with a language or framework, experimenting as they go, under tight deadlines and told don't do what is not needed, or often the developer(s) have personal preferences and habits that differ from the linting rules SAP CAP and or SAPUI5 provide (NIH not-invented-here).

-* linting can improve the code quality and consistency by enforcing a common set of coding standards across the team and company, similar to SAP Code Inspector (SCI/ATC/SLIN etc) in ABAP , set up rules and ensure they adopted before code can be transported
+* linting can improve the code quality and consistency by enforcing a common set of coding standards across the team and company, similar to SAP Code Inspector (SCI/ATC/SLIN etc) in ABAP, set up rules and ensure they adopted before code can be transported.
-* linting can reduce the number of errors or bugs by detecting and preventing syntax or logic errors, highlighting potential code smells and or security issues
+* linting can reduce the number of errors or bugs by detecting and preventing syntax or logic errors, highlighting potential code smells and or security issues.
-* linting enhances the collaboration and communication among developers by providing, clear and concise feedback on changes, it failed cause you used tabs and not spaces
+* linting enhances the collaboration and communication among developers by providing, clear and concise feedback on changes, it failed cause you used tabs and not spaces.
-* including linting in a pipeline can save the time and resources which would other wise be need to review manually.
+* including linting in a pipeline can save the time and resources which would otherwise be need to review manually.

 see [CDS Lint & ESLint](https://cap.cloud.sap/docs/tools/#cds-lint).
 **[Back to the Top](#advanced-pipeline)**